Hudson v Her Majesty the Queen

 What can I do?

-If you are a class member who experienced gender-based harassment and discrimination, please contact us by submitting the information requested in the Form Tab at the top of this page.
+If you are a class member who experienced gender-based harassment and discrimination, please contact us by submitting the information requested in the form below.

 Someone from our office will contact you and you will be added to our database for this class action so that we can keep you apprised of major developments.